 Conventional Secondary Filters

-By-pass filters that use conventional filter media like cellulose are known as conventional.
+Bypass filters that use conventional filter media like cellulose are known as traditional.
 The reason is that the actual filter media is not different in function or materials from primary filters.
-The difference is that it’s designed to filter tiny particles which at times are small as one micron.
+The difference is that it’s designed to filter tiny particles as small as one micron.
 Often more efficient filter media removes tiny contaminants but restricts the oil flow.
 This is why only a small portion of oil flow is directed via the secondary filter.
 Spin-on appears similar to standard full-flow filters.

 Every product has a different filter media, from cellulose, synthetic or fibrous materials to the tightly wound cotton string.
-These secondary filters do not have moving parts and some have high efficiency.
-Similar to the primary filter, the element is changed frequently and at certain intervals.
+These secondary filters do not have moving parts, and some have high efficiency.
+However, similar to the primary filter, the element is changed frequently and at certain intervals.

 Unconventional Secondary Filters are huge stationary canisters with elements ranging from fibrous strands to paper toweling.
 Some filters can hold one gallon or more of oil.
 This is great since the larger the volume of oil, the longer it remains in the engine.
 One gallon of fresh oil is added every time the element is changed.
-Modern vehicles have little room in the engine and this makes this type of filterless utilized nowadays.
+Modern vehicles have little room in the engine, which makes this filterless.

-The famous By-pass filter of this type is the Frantz Filter and it is still available to date.
-The amount of money of a complete system after the addition of installation costs can exceed $400.
+The famous Bypass filter of this type is the Frantz Filter and is still available.
+Unfortunately, the amount of money for a complete system after the addition of installation costs can exceed $400.